 Here's a dandruff shampoo blend from the book:

 Note: This shampoo is runny and doesn't produce much lather.

-The best dandruff essential oils may depend on the underlying cause of your dandruff.
+The best essential oils for dandruff may depend on the underlying cause of your dandruff.
 Here's the suggestion of one source:

-An easy way to use aromatherapy for dandruff is to add a few drops of your chosen essential oil to your regular shampoo (preferably unscented, nondetergent shampoo).
+An easy way to use aromatherapy for dandruff is to add a few drops of your chosen essential oil to an unscented, nondetergent shampoo.
 Adding 8 to 12 drops to an 8-ounce bottle is a good place to start, though you can use more, if you don't find it too strong.

 For an anti-dandruff, conditioning blend, add 8 drops lavender and 4 drops tea tree to your 8-ounce bottle of shampoo.

 Aromatherapy, A Holistic Guide to Natural Healing With Essential Oils states it's OK to use up to 80 drops of essential oil in an 8-ounce bottle of shampoo.
 Here's the book's suggested essential oil blend:

 The Complete Book of Essential Oils and Aromatherapy suggests the following two essential oil blends for dandruff.
 Add the blend to 3.5 ounces (100 ml) of natural, unscented shampoo.
 (For an 8-ounce bottle of shampoo, double the blend.)

 Here are before- and after-shampoo hair treatments for dandruff: